Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Numerical results

-Given that we expect to find a quasi-periodic solution in the vicinity of the CR3BP solution, one may ponder initially how the LM algorithm performs considering no proximity constraints, i.e. setting $\mathbf{Q}=\mathbf{0}$.
+Given that we expect to find a quasi-periodic solution in the vicinity of the original CR3BP orbit, one may ponder initially how the LM algorithm performs considering no proximity constraints, i.e. setting $\mathbf{Q}=\mathbf{0}$.
 This also allows for a more direct comparison with the baseline MN implementation.
-The converged solution resulting from the application of the proposed LM algorithm is provided in Fig.~\ref{fig:L2_Halo_4pp_sol_LM} against the initial CR3BP guess, under the synodic reference frame.
-Similarly, the converged solution stemming from the application of the baseline MN update equation is provided in Fig.~\ref{fig:L2_Halo_4pp_sol_MN}.
-In Fig.~\ref{fig:L2_Halo_4pp_res}, the dimensionless evolution of the continuity residual, $\norm{\mathbf{F}_k}$, and position error, $\norm{\mathbf{E}_k}_\mathbf{P}$, from the application of both algorithms, is plotted in a logarithmic scale over the course of 20 iterations.
+The converged solution resulting from the application of the proposed LM algorithm is provided in Fig.~\ref{fig:L2_Halo_4pp_sol_LM} against the initial CR3BP guess, in the synodic reference frame.
+Similarly, the converged solution stemming from the application of the MN update equation is provided in Fig.~\ref{fig:L2_Halo_4pp_sol_MN}.
+In Fig.~\ref{fig:L2_Halo_4pp_res}, the dimensionless evolution of the continuity residual, $\norm{\mathbf{F}_k}$, and position error, $\norm{\mathbf{E}_k}_\mathbf{P}$, from the application of both algorithms, is plotted in a logarithmic scale.
 Note that the initial position error is zero and hence cannot be plotted in the logarithmic representation.
 In addition, the evolution of the damping factor for the LM algorithm is also provided in Fig.~\ref{fig:L2_Halo_4pp_res}.
-The initial value of $\beta_0=10^{-5}$ was selected after preliminary trials on the quality of the linear approximation.
-Further discussion on this matter is provided shortly.
+The initial value of $\beta_0=10^{-5}$ was selected after preliminary trials on the quality of the linear approximation, though the effect of changing this parameter will shortly be assessed.
+Moreover, the adjustment factors used internally by the LM algorithm to adjust $\beta_k$ between iterations, according to Algorithm~\ref{alg:LM}, were selected as $(\alpha,\eta)=(0.33,2)$.
+Further discussion on the the pertinence of this selection is also avoided for now, being left for Section~\ref{subsec:more_orbits}, once application of the algorithm is generalized to other trajectories.